 South Korea | 5.5% |

-Otherwise, home bakers now are trying their hand at techniques like fermentation, slow proofing and natural leavening, which is more science-meets-art method of bread-making.
-Two response-modes have occurred: At scale, multinationals food companies and artisan flour brands reacted to sales with home friendlier product sets, many of which include pre-measured mixes, freeze-dried starters and enriched blends with ancient grains.
+Otherwise, home bakers now are trying their hand at techniques like fermentation, slow proofing and natural leavening, which is a more science-meets-art method of bread-making.
+Two response modes have occurred: At scale, multinational food companies and artisan flour brands reacted to sales with home-friendly product sets, many of which include pre-measured mixes, freeze-dried starters, and enriched blends with ancient grains.

-Despite growing, the bread space faces challenges related to consistency, shelf-life, and expertise level required for newbies.
-In response, manufacturers are in turn dropping imperfection-proof bread kits, loaded-up bakes mixes and online road maps into hands, enabling the newly born to turn out pro results in living rooms.
+Despite growing, the bread space faces challenges related to consistency, shelf-life, and the expertise level required for newbies.
+In response, manufacturers are in turn dropping imperfection-proof bread kits, loaded-up bake mixes, and online road maps into hands, enabling the newly born to turn out pro results in living rooms.
 Cake Baking Continues to be Popular with Emphasis on Occasions, Indulgence, and Customization.

 Cakes remain among the top two home-baking decisions, largely thanks to their association with celebrations, creativity and indulgence.
 For birthdays, anniversaries or holidays, cakes are still baked to celebrate; they are the default baked item of choice - even in the home kitchen.

 Flavors such as matcha, chai spice, blood orange and rose are finding their way into homemade baked cakes, suggesting that vanilla and chocolate are being shunted aside.
-At the same time, diet-specific variants such as eggless, vegan cakes, high-protein desserts are beginning to resonate with speciality consumer segments.
+At the same time, diet-specific variants such as eggless, vegan cakes, and high-protein desserts are beginning to resonate with specialty consumer segments.

 The trend of leaning towards “mini” or single-serving cakes also reflects changing household composition, as smaller family sizes and health-focused consumers increasingly pursue portion control without sacrificing indulgence.
 More companies have seized the moment by launching microwaveable, mug-cake mixes, zero-sugar cake preparations and high-fiber sponge substitutes.